kelvin0/ImageAutomation/index.md

 # We apply new image to smart object layer.
 ball.Save()

-#5.
-This is our final image we want to generate with mountains and the star.
-jpgSaveOptions = win32com.client.Dispatch( "Photoshop.JPEGSaveOptions" )
-ps.ActiveDocument = bg
+"""5.
+This is our final image we want to generate with mountains and the star.""" jpgSaveOptions = win32com.client.Dispatch( "Photoshop.JPEGSaveOptions" ) ps.ActiveDocument = bg
 bg.SaveAs("final.jpg", jpgSaveOptions, True, 2)